sanjayrajasreeraja/sanjayrajasreeraja/README.md

 ## 🙋🏻‍♂️About me:

--👀 I’m interested in programming and love spending time coding.
+-👀 I’m interested in programming and love spending time coding and building dashboards.

--🔥 I'm a Developer and an Analysist.
+-🔥 I am a Data Analyst.

 -🏋🏻 I go to gym frequently.